 Roosevelt did not want that sort of thing to happen.
 If anyone had to go into a country in the Americas with military force to deal with a serious problem, he said, it would be better if the U.S. did it.

-One view of the Roosevelt Corollary
+One view of Roosevelt's foreign policy

 How long did the